rowr111/katalon-azure-devops-test-results-integration/README.md

 ## Questions/Comments?
-Tweet me at @rowr or find me on the Katalon forum as user jeanie.conner
+Tweet me @rowr or find me on the Katalon forum as user jeanie.conner